branbick/init-from-input-file/README.md

 | `"string"` | `char*` |

 ## How to use this tool
-1. Download the source code from [GitHub](https://github.com/branbick/init-from-input-file) into the appropriate folder on your machine
+1. Download the source code from [GitHub](https://github.com/branbick/init-from-input-file) into the appropriate folder on your machine.
-2. `#include` the header file `init_from_input_file.h` in the C and/or C++ source code you desire to use the aforementioned functionality in
+2. `#include` the header file `init_from_input_file.h` in the C and/or C++ source code you desire to use the aforementioned functionality in.
 3. Call `initFromInputFile`--which is declared in the latter header file--with the following arguments, in order:
    1. `const char* kFileName`: The relative or absolute path of the input text file
    2. `const char* kVarType`: The type of the to-be-initialized variable (discussed in the previous section)